Pensacola Bay Ferry System

 The National Park Service received approximately $4,000,000 in Deepwater Horizon Federal early restoration funds in order to purchase the two ferries which are scheduled for delivery in 2017.

 Port Pensacola received approximately $2,000,000 in Federal Lands Access Program funding from the US Department of Transportation to construct the Ferry landing improvements at Commendencia Slip.
 Additionally, the City is utilizing FDOT's Local Agency Program for all procurement and program management activities.

-The two 75 ft / 150 passenger only catamaran ferries to be supplied by the National Park Service are under construction with delivery occurring in early 2017.
-The City of Pensacola is currently designing and engineering the water and landside improvements that will be required to support the ferry service.
-All necessary Federal and State environmental and permitting activites are underway as well and must be approved prior to any construction activities.
+The two 75 ft / 150 passenger-only catamaran ferries to be supplied by the National Park Service are under construction with delivery occurring in early 2017.
+The City of Pensacola is currently designing and engineering the improvements that will be required to support the ferry service at Commendencia Slip – the ferry service location for downtown Pensacola.

 The amount of Federal funding received to construct the Ferry Landing at the City of Pensacola